arch-dev/DellInspiron5767Hackintosh/README.md

         }

     This will add *PCI9* device to manage other DSDT patches

+    **HINT**: for all patches listed above you can merge your DSDT with mine *DSDT_example* to check if you correctly applied required patches.

 11. Finally if you are under Windows close DSDT.dsl open terminal and run the following